shuibing9420/shuibing9420.github.io/_pages/about.md

 I am a Professor with the [College of Computer Science and Technology](http://www.en.cs.zju.edu.cn/) at [Zhejiang University (ZJU)](https://www.zju.edu.cn/english/) in China, where I lead the Intelligent Storage and Computing Systems (ISCS) Laboratory.
+I also serve as the Vice President of the Zhejiang Lab and the Deputy Director of the Zhejiang Provincial Key Laboratory of Big Data Intelligent Computing.
-My current research focuses on **AI storage systems, persistent memory, processing-in-memory, and intelligent computing**.
+My current research focuses on **storage systems, intelligent computing, computer architecture, and high-performance computing**.

 I have been awarded over 20 grants from the National Science Foundation of China, the National Key Research and Development Program, the Major Projects of